Rudy Hackett

-Rudolph "Rudy" Hackett (born May 10, 1953) is a retired American professional basketball player.
+Rudolph Hackett (born May 10, 1953) is an American former professional basketball player.
 A and 210 lb power forward, he played college basketball for the Syracuse Orange.

 College playing career

 Hackett played college basketball at Syracuse University, with the Syracuse Orange, from 1972 to 1975.

 Professional playing career

 Hackett was selected with the 37th pick (3rd round) in the 1975 NBA draft by the New Orleans Jazz, and with the 25th pick (3rd round) by the Spirits of St. Louis in the 1975 ABA draft.
 He played for the Spirits, New York Nets, and Indiana Pacers over two seasons.
 Hackett also played professionally in Italy.

 Post-playing career

 Hackett is a strength and conditioning coach for the USC Trojans men's basketball team.

 Personal life

 Rudy Hackett married an Italian woman, they have a son, Daniel Hackett, an Italian professional basketball player.